Contrast-Security-OSS/docs/content/user/jenkins/config/ConfiguringContrastJenkinsPlugin.md

 | TeamServer Api Url     | API Url to your TeamServer instance                     |

 ## Threshold Condition Settings

+These settings are for filtering trace results in order to verify conditions configured in the post build action.

 | Parameter                    | Description                                                             |
 |------------------------------|-------------------------------------------------------------------------|